holtzermann17/test-driven-development/README.md

 They also say:

 >   ERT does not have built-in support for mocks or stubs.
-The package `el-mock' (see `http://www.emacswiki.org/emacs/el-mock.el') offers mocks for Emacs Lisp and can be used in conjunction with ERT.
+The package `el-mock` (see [http://www.emacswiki.org/emacs/el-mock.el](http://www.emacswiki.org/emacs/el-mock.el)) offers mocks for Emacs Lisp and can be used in conjunction with ERT.

 Potentially worth checking this out when we get to the point of implementing a proper type theoretic schema.